microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/securityreportsroot-getattacksimulationsimulationusercoverage.md

 ---
 title: "securityReportsRoot: getAttackSimulationSimulationUserCoverage"
-description: "List simulation coverage for users of a tenant in attack simulation and training campaigns."
+description: "List training coverage for each user of a tenant in attack simulation and training campaigns."
 author: "stuartcl"
 ms.localizationpriority: medium
 ms.prod: "reports"